lonely-lockley/spacial-concurrent-hamt/README.md

 ## Disclaimer

-This code is writted as a demonstration of an idea how H3 hierarchy in a form of a prefix-tree may be utilized for the efficient spacial search.
+This code is writted as a demonstration of an idea how H3 hierarchy in a form of a prefix-tree may be utilized for the efficient spatial search.
 This implementation is not distributed as a maven dependency currently.

 ## License